There’s a lot at play when it comes to legal representation.

 How money factors in

 A huge factor when it comes to legal representation is the defendant’s financial status—that is, whether the defendant is indigent (cannot afford counsel).
 Indigent defendants are entitled to court-appointed counsel.
 And some (but not many) folks have enough money that paying for a lawyer isn’t a financial strain.
 But arranging for legal representation often isn’t as straightforward for those who fall in between these groups of people.
-(For more information on qualifying for an appointed attorney, look here.
-And for all kinds of information on this topic, see Court-Appointed Attorneys in Criminal Cases.)

 The bottom line for judges is that the right to free (government-paid) defense counsel always kicks in whenever an indigent defendant faces a jail or prison sentence.
 If there is no possibility of incarceration—for example, a judge states on the record that she will not sentence the defendant to jail time—then the defendant is not entitled to free counsel.
 But if there is a slight chance of being jailed as punishment, a judge will appoint free counsel for an indigent defendant.
 Otherwise, the judge risks the possibility of an appeals court setting aside the verdict.